continuousflex-org/continuousflex-code/README.rst

 Note: GENESIS is not installed by default in continuousflex.
 To install GENESIS, you can use the Plugin Manager, or run the command line "scipion3 installb genesis"

+Note: Matlab with its image processing toolbox is optional.
+It will only be needed if missing-wedge correction using Monte Carlo or volume denoising using BM4D are to be used

 Supported versions
 ------------------